 It's not every day we spot celebrities.
 And when we do happen to see them, it's challenging to whip our phones out to snap a decent picture.

 At Madame Tussauds Las Vegas, not only will you have enough time to take a picture with your favorite superstar (or superhero), but you'll be sure to fool your friends back home, too.
 The 100-plus wax replicas look so real that you'll find yourself taking a second glance.

 The best part of the two-floor, 30,000-square-foot museum is having the chance to get up-close and personal with each celebrity.
 Touching is highly encouraged.
 After all, you want your pictures to look as realistic as possible, right?
 Some replicas have fun little features included.
 For instance, if you touch Jennifer Lopez's backside, she blushes.

-Some guests get a bit carried away with the whole interactive element though.
+Some guests get a bit carried away with the whole interactive element, especially after a few trips to the bar located inside the museum.
 Aside from the usual lipstick marks and scratches on the replicas, visitors in the past have even styled or braided hair.
-Picture Can you picture Lindsay Lohan in pigtails?
+Can you picture Lindsay Lohan in pigtails?
 Overly eager guests have even shattered wax figures like Harrison Ford and Jenna Jameson to pieces.
 Fortunately, Madame Tussauds Las Vegas has a team of talented studio artists to repair such blunders.
 However, if it's beyond repair, the team has to send the figures back.
-Keep in mind while you're here that it's OK to touch -- just be mindful!
+Keep in mind while you're here that it's OK to touch -- just don't be that guy.

 In the Hollywood/A-list room, get face-to-face with stars such as Sandra Bullock, Matthew McConaughey, Brad Pitt, Angelina Jolie, Hugh Hefner and Jamie Foxx.
 If you're a big music fan, then you're in luck.
 Madame Tussauds features musicians from all genres, from Gwen Stefani and Britney Spears to Snoop Dogg and the late Tupac Shakur.
 Have fun singing karaoke-style as "American Idol" judge Simon Cowell watches on with a scowl.